whatbox/jquery.flot.fillbelow/README.md

 This is a plugin for the jQuery powered Flot plotting library.
 It's goal is to improve upon the default fillbetween plugin making it more suitable for difference line graphs.
 ![Difference Line Graph](https://raw.github.com/whatbox/jquery.flot.fillbelow/master/example.png)

 This is developed by [Whatbox Inc.](https://whatbox.ca/) for internal use and released as on Open Source project under the MIT license.
-Patches and bug reports are welcome, please see our [CLA](https://whatbox.ca/policies/contributions).
+Patches and bug reports are welcome, please see CLA.md.

 ## Dependencies
 The following packages are necessary for this module.